moul/progress/README.md

 func (s *Step) MarshalJSON() ([]byte, error)
     MarshalJSON is a custom JSON marshaler that automatically computes and append some runtime metadata.

+func (s *Step) SetAsCurrent()
+    SetAsCurrent stops all in-progress steps and start this one.

 func (s *Step) SetData(data interface{}) *Step
     SetData sets a custom step data.
 It returns itself (*Step) for chaining.